 This exemplifies how responses to the flu reflected gulfs in understanding.
 The 1918 pandemic struck a world that was entirely unprepared for it, dealing a body blow to scientific hubris, and destabilising social and political orders for decades to come.

-Laura Spinney is an author and journalist.
-Her book, Pale Rider: The Spanish Flu of 1918 and How it Changed the World, was published by Jonathan Cape in June 2017
+Laura Spinney is a journalist and the author of Pale Rider: The Spanish Flu of 1918 and How it Changed the World, (Jonathan Cape, June 2017).

 This article first appeared in BBC World Histories, issue 4